 In order to become a university professor, a doctorate degree with specialization in the topic being taught is usually required.
 Employment growth in this occupation is dependent on the student population at the university level and on university incomes, most of which comes from governments, and on the highly qualified labour supply.

-Employment opportunities for this occupation will be primarily due to the need to replace retiring professors.
+The main driver of employment growth in this occupation is post-secondary education enrolment, which has been rising over several years.
+Government investments in education and the funding of university research should allow moderate employment growth in this occupation.
+Job opportunities will be mainly due to the need to replace retiring faculty members.
 Many openings are expected to be filled by immigrants who meet university requirements.
 The proportion of immigrants is higher in this occupation than in all occupations combined.

 Here are some key facts about University professors and lecturers in the Prince Edward Island region: